Build the foundations for a happy life.

 Fill out this form to be matched with a psychologist on our team who best aligns with your mental health needs.
 Once matched, your psychologist will reach out to you using your preferred contact method within 1 to 2 business days.

-FAQs about Psychology House.
+FAQs about Psychology House

-• Our child therapists work with children and adolescents as young as 5 and as old as young adults navigating college and early careers.
-Our adult-focused clinicians work with adults, professionals, couples, families, veterans, and LGBTQ+ clientele.
+Our child therapists work with children and adolescents as young as 5 and as old as college aged adults navigating academia and early careers.

 • Fit is important, and there is no shame in choosing to work with a different member of our team after a few visits.
 If for some reason you don’t feel a good fit within our team, we’ll connect you with other highly rated practices in the area; just so you’re not starting back at square one.